 I also use my phone and turn on my speech-to-text app.
 Some hearing people want to learn more, as they encounter HoH people all the time.
 Because of masks, hearing loss is more visible and possibly becoming more recognized.

 When it comes to checking out, I have to see the total.
 Numbers get mixed up with my hearing loss.
 I look for monitors with the total.
 Cashiers have been helpful in turning their monitor for me to see.
 Totals have been written down for me before me too.

 When shopping, I have a focus on what I’m doing which means I’m not as aware of my surroundings.
 Another shopper may be trying to get my attention and I won’t know it.
 Someone will say, “excuse me” wanting to get by and I didn’t hear it.
 When it finally gets through my tunnel vision, I’ll let them know I don’t hear well.
 I used to say, “Sorry” but I’m trying to break that habit.
 We can’t help that we have a hearing loss no more than someone can help being blind.
 No apology should be needed.

 Part of shopping is usually going out to eat.
 Restaurants have terrible acoustics because cement, tile and steel are easier to clean.
 This is bad on hearing aids, especially with all the background noise.
 It’s hard on speech to text apps too.
 With the pandemic, sometimes there’s plastic shields between booths and that helps a little.
-It is a complicated environment so a few quick tips are:
+It is a complicated environment.

 - Read the fine print and find out what’s included before the server asks questions.